msoucy/msoucy.me/content/seminars/evilC/_index.md

 ---

 # sizeof

+---

-Most people have heard of the sizeof command, however, they are unaware that sizeof doesn't actually evaluate its contents.
+Most people have heard of the `sizeof` command, however, they are unaware that `sizeof` doesn't actually evaluate its contents.

 The entire thing is performed at compile time, but not executed - it returns the size of the result of the expression, and compiles that in.

 The original code doesn't actually make it to the executable.

+---

 ```cpp
 // Notice the lack of a body there